 Ack!!!
 But look at this in the fine print:

 “I felt cleaner, cleaner than with a pad.”
-Not just “cleaner,” no, “cleaner, cleaner” as if she’s pausing, really giving it some thought as to the level of clean she feels wearing these pads.
+Not just “cleaner,” no, “cleaner, cleaner” as if she’s pausing, really giving it some thought as to the level of clean she feels wearing these tampons.
 Like, okay, there exists a passable level of clean, which is disgusting, but then there’s this level of clean above that, which is extreme and acceptable.

 Is it me, or were advertisers trying to scare us into thinking we were filthy?
 It so worked, I pretty much thought I was gross most of the time.
 But I can laugh about it now ha ha?